MattGrayYes/Game-Boy-Camera-Fast-Wifi-Adapter/readme.md

 I'm not saying I'll ever make a v2, but if I did, this is where I'd start:

 ### Shape & Size
- - It would be nice if the cartridge slot was both full length, to stop the camera looking so dorky sticking out of it
+ - It would be nice if the cartridge slot was full length to stop the camera looking so dorky sticking out of it.
- - I'd like to key the cartridge slot so you can't put the cart in back-to-front by accident
+ - I'd like to key the cartridge slot so you can't put the cart in back-to-front by accident.
  - This is the first case I've ever 3D modelled, so it can probably be made a bit more compact.
 I was however aiming to make this no thicker than a phone.

 ### RTC